LinuxAtDuke/Intro-to-MySQL/README.md

 	mysql>> quit

 	shell>> mysql -u root

   * You should get an 'access denied' message.
 From now on, you'll need to input your password when you want to access the database.
 The '-p' flag indicates to mysql that you want to access the database with a password:

 	shell>> mysql -u root -p

 	shell>> Enter password:

-  * Let's run one more command that we'll need later.
-This will allow us to load data from a local source near the end of the lab:

-	mysql>> SET GLOBAL local_infile=1;